Garside classification: Example

 E.g. Basic Concepts in Population, Quantitative, and Evolutionary Genetics by James F. Crow is shelved at BIOLOGY H 5 CRO.

 Subject sequence

-In order to provide for a single subject card catalogue, Garside added a further table to which the top reading room divisions could be mapped.
+In order to provide for a single-subject card catalogue Garside added a further table to which the top reading room divisions could be mapped.

 Use

 The scheme is used at UCL.
 An adapted version is used by the Folklore Society.
-Garside instituted a similar scheme in his time at Leeds University.
+Garside instituted a similar scheme during his time at the University of Leeds.